 - Bake the shortbread thumbprint cookies for 14-15 minutes, or until very lightly browned on the edges.
 The cookies will puff up and spread slightly.
 Do not overbake.
 In fact, I only baked mine for 13-14 minutes.
 I prefer them a little soft.
 Allow the cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack.
 Allow to cool for at least 30 minutes before glazing.

 - Make the glaze: Whisk the glaze ingredients together until smooth.
 Add more liquid to thin out or add more confectioners’ sugar to thicken to your desired consistency.
 Drizzle over cooled cookies.
 Glaze will set within a couple hours.

 - Make Ahead & Freezing Instructions: Store cookies covered at room temperature for 3 days or in the refrigerator for 6 days.
 Shortbread cookie dough can be frozen up to 2 months; baked cookies (without glaze) may be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.

 - Jam: Get creative with jam flavors!
 Any flavor you love works.

 - Cold Dough: Make sure the cookie dough is cold and firm at all times.
 If it’s not firm and cold, put back into the refrigerator to chill.
 When working in batches, keep the unused dough chilled in the refrigerator.
-You may roll, print, and fill batch #2 and stick in the fridge while batch #1 bakes.
+You may roll, print, and fill batch #2 and stick in the refrigerator while batch #1 bakes.

-- Adapted from Better Homes & Gardens.
+- Adapted from Better Homes & Gardens